c4urself/bump2version/README.md

 * works without any VCS, but happily reads tag information from and writes commits and tags to Git and Mercurial if available
 * just handles text files, so it's not specific to any programming language
-* supports Python2, Python3 and Pypy
+* supports Python 3 and PyPy3

 <!---
 ## Screencast